budiariyanto/SBoHelper/README.md

 SboHelper
 =========

-My scripts collection as helper to install package using SlackBuilds script.
+My scripts collection as helper to install a set of my packages using SlackBuilds script.
 You can use it if you like to.
 The goal is helping slackbuild installation easier and cleaning the extracted slackbuild package.

 Usage: